 Some careers our recent grads our pursuing include:

-- Master’s of Electrical & Computer Engineering, McMaster University
+- M.A.Sc.
+Electrical & Computer Engineering, McMaster University

 The B.Tech. program is based at McMaster in the state-of-the-art Engineering Technology Building (ETB).
 The ETB is 125,000 square feet, Leed Gold certified facility that opened in 2009.